Table of Contents

 After just a two- to three-hour charge, the batteries in the TBI Pro Dog Shock Collar can last an impressive 20 days!

-We also loved that the company stands by their product.
+We also loved that the company stands by its product.
 If you aren’t satisfied with your collar, TBI will provide a full replacement or refund within a year of the purchase date.
 But, we don’t think you will want a refund on this great collar.